23data/clean-data/README.md

-### Getting and Cleaning Data. course ended 1 Dec 2014, removed code
+### Getting and Cleaning Data, course ended 1 Dec 2014, removed code

 ### Your effective grade is 41/41